 - Map these keywords to available categories on your target platforms

-When researching keywords for category selection, focus on search intent rather than just volume.
-A category with lower search volume but higher purchase intent might be more valuable than a broadly searched term with little commercial intent.
+When researching keywords for category selection, focus on search intent rather than volume alone.
+A category with lower search volume but higher purchase intent can be more valuable than a broadly searched term with little commercial intent.

 - Google Keyword Planner: Provides search volume data and related terms